stub42/pytz/src/README.txt

 License
 ~~~~~~~

 MIT license.

+This code is also available as part of Zope 3 under the Zope Public
+License,  Version 2.1 (ZPL).

-I'm happy to relicense this code if necessary
+I'm happy to relicense this code if necessary for inclusion in other
-for inclusion in other open source projects.
+open source projects.

 Latest Versions
 ~~~~~~~~~~~~~~~